intel/tsffs/docs/SETUP.md

 the changes in your running shell.
 Be aware `newgrp` will not persist changes in other shells, so logging out and in is recommended.

+After adding yourself to the `docker` group, you should be able to run `groups` and see `docker` on the output line.
+If you don't, try running the above command with your username like so `sudo usermod -aG docker YOUR_USERNAME`.

 #### Docker Proxy Use

 If you need to use a proxy to connect to the internet (for example you are on a VPN)